saucelabs-training/demo-java/headless/README.md

-## Java Appium Example Scripts
+## Java Headless Example Scripts

-These demonstration scripts allow you to run an automated Appium tests on Sauce Labs platforms.
+These demonstration scripts allow you to run an automated Headless browser tests on the Sauce Labs platforms.

 > ###### Disclaimer:
 >